sarangii/sarangii.github.io/resume.md

 I am Aditya Sarangi from [Baripada](https://en.wikipedia.org/wiki/Baripada), India.
 Previously, I have worked in the non-profit space.
 I can speak in 4 human languages proficiently and 2 computer languages in the intermediate level.

 **TL;DR** Creativity generally is people using lessons from one field in another field in different ways.
-Skills that I have acquired through education, curiosity and work experience makes me a good fit for the role.
+Skills that I have acquired through education, curiosity and work makes me a good fit for the role.
 I relate with Plausible's idea on work, growth and customer support.
 This role combines the two things I love, i.e , technology and helping humans navigate technology.

 This is a summary of how I got here.